pigfrown/eth-graffiti-updater/README.md

 To work with other clients search in validator logs and find a string that is printed _only_ when a block is found, and launch with the --search-for option set to that string.

-## Assumptions:
-1) prysm validator is running as a systemd service.
+Requires that the validator is running as a systemd service!
-2) prysm validator systemd service reads from (by default) /tmp/graffiti to populate the contents of the --graffiti field (see example service)

 ## How it works

-Read in a list of graffiti lines we want to add, in order, to the blockchain.
+Read in a file containing the of graffiti lines we want to add, in order, to the blockchain.

 Each line must be equal to or less than 32 bytes